Problem: Your homeschooled child lacks confidence as a writer because of poor writing guidelines and vague instructions or expectations.

 Derek was an 8th grader whose first composition for our writing class consisted of two pitiful sentences.
 But within weeks, with clear limits and guidelines such as these, his confidence blossomed and he became one of the strongest writers in the class.
 For your child as well, clarifying your instructions may be all that’s needed!

 Bottom line?
-With a few easy-to-implement solutions, you will help your student feel more sure of himself.
+With a few easy-to-implement solutions, you will help your students feel more sure of themselves.
 The result?
-He’ll perform better when he knows just what you—and the writing assignment—are asking of him.
+They’ll perform better when they know just what you—and the writing assignment—are asking of them.

 You’ll love the step-by-step instructions, topic suggestions, and structure that inspire successful writers!